Learn more about SAN!

 Beginning in 2018, SAN established the SAN Advisory Group.
-The five member panel of SAN members serve the membership by making recommendations on programmatic issues of interest to the membership at-large.
+The eight member panel of SAN members serve the membership by making recommendations on programmatic issues of interest to the membership at-large.
 The SAN Advisory Group meets virtually periodically and will attempt to create a face to face meeting opportunity to coincide with the NASASPS Annual Conference, which is a collaboration with SAN.

 Anyone who is a staff member with a SAN member institution or organization can be nominated to serve on the Advisory Group.
 Nominees do not have to be designated as the “SAN coordinator” for the membership.